 H-GAC, along with state and local government partners, has made significant investments in transportation infrastructure improvements through the 2023-2026 Transportation Improvement Program (TIP) and the 2045 Regional Transportation Plan.
 H-GAC adopted the Regional Safety Plan in 2018 to recommend crash reduction strategies.
+A total investment of \$148 million of Intelligent Transportation Systems, safety projects, and programs is programmed in the 2023 - 2026 Transportation Improvement Program which is expected to contribute towards achieving the safety targets.
+Additionally, the Houston and Beaumont TxDOT Districts have programmed \$41 million of Category 8 Safety funding that will enhance safety.

 In 2018, H-GAC developed a Regional Safety Plan that identifies traffic safety focus areas, recommends crash reduction strategies and countermeasures.
+The Regional Safety Plan is anticipated to be updated in fiscal year 2024.
 The fiscally constrained 2045 RTP recommends a significant level of investments in ITS and safety projects and programs.
 This combined effort of planning, programming of projects, implementation of the safety plan, and critical transportation investments are expected to support and contribute to achieving the safety performance targets while greatly enhancing traffic safety for the region.
 The fiscally constrained 2045 RTP recommended approximately \$579 million of investments in ITS and Safety projects and programs.
 These investments are not part of the Corridor-based Major Investments of the 2045 RTP.